- Where are the Residence Halls located?

 Current plans and rates can be found at Admissions.

-NYIT: Student Activity Center (SAC); NYCOM Café; Ed Hall; Salten Hall
+NYIT: Student Activity Center (SAC); Riland Café; Education Hall; Salten Hall

-SUNY: Dining Hall and Atrium Cafe in Campus Center; Panther's Den and Coffee Shop in the Student Union; Academic Village café in the Academic Village.
+SUNY: Dining Hall and Atrium Cafe in Campus Center; Nathan's and Boar's Head Sandwich Shop in the Student Union; Dunkin' Donuts in the new Academic Building.

-You may have a car as long as you have a parking decal and have registered your car with NYIT and university police.
-Resident parking is located in the Clark Center lot.
+You may have a car as long as you have a parking decal and have registered your car with NYIT and University Police.
+Resident parking is located in the Academic Village Parking Lot.

 Inter-campus shuttles run every half hour from the SUNY Residence Halls to the NYIT Old Westbury campus and back to SUNY.

-Intra-campus shuttles run every 15 minutes taking students from the bus stop at the entrance of the campus to Ed Hall.
+Intra-campus shuttles run every 15 minutes taking students from the bus stop at the entrance of the campus to Education Hall.

 Yes.
-Shuttle bus services makes stops at Walbaums, Broadway Mall, Hicksville Train Station (LIRR), Sears and CVS.
+Shuttle bus services makes stops at Waldbaums, Broadway Mall, Hicksville Train Station (LIRR), Sears and CVS.
+The N20 MTA Bus stops at the entrance to SUNY and runs stops between Hicksville Train Station and Flushing, Queens.

 Of Course!
 Saturday Programs, Extensive RA Programming, Join the Residence Hall Council, Committees…